energywebfoundation/engie-solar-crowdfunding/README.md

 - [libs](https://github.com/energywebfoundation/engie-solar-crowdfunding/tree/master/libs) : in this folder, reusable libraries are implemented and used by the apps.
 It contains:

-  - [smart-contracts](https://github.com/energywebfoundation/engie-solar-crowdfunding/tree/master/libs/ew-crowdfunding/smart-contracts): This folder represents the blockchain component of the `Engie Crowdfund for Solar` project and contains the smart contracts implementing the staking module.
+  - [smart-contracts](https://github.com/energywebfoundation/engie-solar-crowdfunding/tree/master/libs/ew-crowdfunding/smart-contracts): This folder represents the blockchain component of the `ENGIE Crowdfund for Solar` project and contains the smart contracts implementing the staking module.

 > Note: In order to be used in your apps, any new library must have its path added in the [tsconfig.base.json](https://github.com/energywebfoundation/engie-solar-crowdfunding/blob/master/tsconfig.base.json) file :